Miss M. Alexander

-My name is Mrs Sandhu and I am the subject leader for DT at Shobnall Primary School.
+My name is Miss Alexander and I am the subject leader for DT at Shobnall Primary & Nursery School while Mrs Sandhu is on Maternity Leave.
 I am passionate about DT and endeavour to teach our children to become creative and innovative thinkers.
 With an ever changing world, we aim to provide our pupils with the skills needed to create, design and build a variety of technology based products.
 With this in mind, we have carefully planned our DT curriculum to offer all children the chance to experience all skills and components of DT required.
 We have taken the key content from the National Curriculum to provide a broad curriculum and considered how each classes skills and knowledge should develop throughout the school.

 To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the academy.
 Through this collective learning, I am proud that our team is always striving to be the best that it can be.